 Consumers increasingly turn to the internet to find businesses, services, and products to buy.
-Consumer reviews are a big part of that process.
+Consumer reviews are a big part of that process, and serve as a fundamental metric of the business' brand.
 They often drive someone's final decision about whether to, for example, go to a particular restaurant, buy a certain product, or hire a company to renovate their bathroom.

 With so much emphasis on online reviews, they can be incredibly damaging when they negatively portray a business.
 A bad review can cost a business thousands of dollars over the long run.

 Unfortunately, some negative online reviews are completely groundless.
 Some are fabricated by people with a grudge against the business, while some other reviews are actually made by competing businesses in an attempt to get a leg up on their competition.

 Not all negative reviews amount to defamation.
 Some negative reviews can even have some merit to them.

 However, an online review goes too far when it states a verifiable fact that harms the business' reputation and can be proven false.
 These reviews can amount to defamation or libel.
 The person or party behind them can be held accountable for damaging a company's reputation with their lies.